makaroni4/prcop/README.md

 ### Add PRcop config

-Create a file `.github/workfows/prcop-config.json` and paste this JSON there. :point_down.
+Create a file `.github/workfows/prcop-config.json` and paste this JSON there. :point_down:

 Customize it according to your needs.